 Big Society Capital Limited (BSC) respects your privacy and is committed to protecting your personal information.
-The EU General Data Protection Regulation (the GDPR) is coming into force in the EU (including the UK) on 25 May 2018 and enhances an individual’s rights in relation to personal information about them.
-This privacy notice will inform you how we collect and look after your personal information in accordance with the GDPR and tell you about your privacy rights and how the law protects you.
+The EU General Data Protection Regulation and the Data Protection Act 2018 (the DP Legislation) enhance an individual’s rights in relation to personal information about them.
+This privacy notice will inform you how we collect and look after your personal information in accordance with the DP Legislation and tell you about your privacy rights and how the law protects you.
 This privacy notice is provided in a layered format so you can click through to the specific areas set out below.

 - Important information and who we are

 - The situations where we collect personal information about you, what personal information we collect and why we collect it